-Withdrawal from a market retail contract operates as a rescission of the contract.
+Withdrawal from a market retail contract or an exempt person arrangement operates as a rescission of the contract or arrangement.

-47A Retailer notice of benefit change
+47A Retailer notice of benefit change (MRC and EPA)

-- (1) If a market retail contract provides for a benefit change, the retailer must, in accordance with this clause, notify the small customer of each benefit change. - (2) The benefit change notice must be given: - (a) in writing; and - (b) no earlier than 40 business days and no later than 20 business days before the benefit change date. - (3) The benefit change notice must state: - (a) the small customer's metering identifier; and - (b) that a benefit change will occur and the benefit change date; and
+- (1) If a market retail contract or an exempt person arrangement provides for a benefit change, the retailer must, in accordance with this clause, notify the small customer of each benefit change. - (2) The benefit change notice must be given: - (a) in writing; and - (b) no earlier than 40 business days and no later than 20 business days before the benefit change date.

-- (c) that the small customer may use the price comparator to compare offers that are generally available to classes of small customers in their area; and - (d) the name and web address of the price comparator; and - (e) that the customer can request historical billing data (and, if they are being sold electricity, energy consumption data) from the retailer that will assist the customer to use the price comparator to compare offers that are generally available to classes of small customers in their area; and - (f) any early termination charges payable under the market retail contract. - (4) A retailer is not required to comply with this clause in respect of a benefit change that has a benefit change date occurring less than 20 business days after 1 February 2018
+- (3) The benefit change notice must state: - (a) the small customer's metering identifier; and - (b) that a benefit change will occur and the benefit change date; and - (c) that the small customer may use the price comparator to compare offers that are generally available to classes of small customers in their area; and - (d) the name and web address of the price comparator; and - (e) that the customer can request historical billing data (and, if they are being sold electricity, energy consumption data) from the retailer that will assist the customer to use the price comparator to compare offers that are generally available to classes of small customers in their area; and - (f) any early termination charges payable under the market retail contract. - (4) A retailer is not required to comply with this clause in respect of a benefit change that has a benefit change date occurring less than 20 business days after 1 February 2018